 While it was not obvious to spectators, the poles were not placed in the center of the runway as expected, but with the ribbons centered over the edge between pavement and sod.
 This made it visually very easy for him to align his path by flying down the edge of the pavement and concentrate only on the height of his inverted approach.

 During the last decade that he flew, he used not one ribbon, but two.
 One at the top of the poles and one about 1/4 down from the top.
-The use of two ribbons resulted in an incident during a show off of Charleston's "Battery" (the city's sea wall) where he completely missed the single ribbon by flying below it, nearly missing the pier where the guys with the poles were standing on top of the the railing and small ticket house.
+The use of two ribbons resulted in an incident during a show off of Charleston's "Battery" (the city's sea wall) where he completely missed the single ribbon by flying below it, almost hitting the pier walkway where the guys with the poles were standing on top of the the railing and small ticket house.

 He finally realized that he had not misjudged his altitude as he initially assumed, but rather, had forgotten to take the harbor's tide level into consideration when he had initially planned his approach to the elevated pier.